aidanlangelaan/HueVue/src/README.md

 # ideas

--   Split the displayed lights in lightList into a seperate component and use watchers to alter the state
+-   Save references to lights into the group state so groups are automatically updated when lights are turned off by other groups.
--   Split the displayed groups in roomList/zoneList into a seperate component and use watchers to alter the state
+-   Split the displayed lights in lightList into a seperate component and use watchers to alter the state.
 -   DISCO MODE!!!

 # bugs